openmodels/MimiPAGE2020.jl/docs/getting-started.md

 ## Installing Mimi

-The Mimi-PAGE model is written for the Mimi modeling framework, which needs to be installed as a standard Julia package.
+The PAGE-2020 model is written for the Mimi modeling framework, which needs to be installed as a standard Julia package.

 Once Julia is installed, start Julia and you should see a Julia command prompt.
 To install the Mimi package, issue the following command: